gitter-badger/Revised-CommAI-env/README.md

 All Python source files have been refactored into Python style pseudo code, and tagged with notations where conversions are required to use the code blocks individually as functional code.

-The development style here, in regards to the scope of this project is:
+The development style here, in regards to the scope of this project, is:

-_Any discussion whiich adds to the progress towards a working implimentation of general intelligence must done in the form of a logical statement.
+_Any discussion which adds to the progress towards a working implementation of general intelligence must be done in the form of a logical statement.
 The form factor does not matter, as an equation, symbolic logic, psuedo code, a structured language like Python, they all represent the same thing.
-Discussions in other mediums have great value for other purposes.
-However for the purposes outlined here are simply not relavent to progress in the implimentation of general AI.
-Anything outside of those constraints, however well reasoned, are exmaples of speculative fiction._
+Discussions in other media have great value for other purposes.
+However for the purposes outlined here are simply not relevent to progress in the implementation of general AI.
+Anything outside of those constraints, however well-reasoned, are exmaples of speculative fiction._

 ### WIP [Work in Progress]

 Creating an Issue for each file containing #TODOs or #FIXME, completion: Week 2.

 Everything else.
 One of the core of elements of my development process is: _Don't spend time preparing for description of future work when completing the work itself is possible within the given constraints.
-Also if the task is too complex to comunicte in a few sentences to a peer, it needs to be reduced further._
+Also if the task is too complex to comunicate in a few sentences to a peer, it needs to be reduced further._

 ### METRICS